superctr/ctrmml/mml_ref.md

 -	`@E<num>` - Defines an envelope.
 -	`@M<num>` - Defines a pitch envelope.
 -	`@P<num>` - Defines a pan envelope.
--	`%<num>` - Defines a platform-exclusive command.
-This is roughly equivalent to MIDI sysex messages, and it is executed by the MML tracks with the `%` command.
-Alternatively a command can be defined from within MML tracks with ``'...'``.

 ## Addressing tracks
 A span of characters at the beginning of a line selects tracks.
 There must be